 Among its staff are military officers from almost every NATO nation.
 Each spring, many spend weekends sprucing up colorful parade floats that showcase their homelands’ history and cultures, such as replicas of the Eiffel Tower, a castle and a Viking boat.

-“It’s the only such festival in the world,” said Jeff Maisey, who publishes an arts, food and culture magazine and chairs the festival’s volunteer board.
+“It’s the only such festival in the world,” said Jeff Maisey, who publishes an arts, food and culture magazine and is past chair of the festival’s volunteer board.
 “There’s no other event whose mission is to highlight and celebrate the trans-Atlantic alliance.”

 Alex Pincus, an attorney for the city and a festival organizer, said the celebration brings out local families like his with European ancestry.
 His mother is from Norway.